rr-/szurubooru/API.md

     - the tag category does not exist
     - the tag category is used by some tags
+    - the tag category is the last tag category available
     - privileges are too low

 - **Description**